replicatedhq/replicated-docs/docs/enterprise/image-registry-settings.md

 ## Configure Private Registry Settings

-You configure the application image to use a private registry in the admin console, unless you are using a kURL Registry add-on.
+You configure the application to use a private registry in the admin console, unless you are using a kURL Registry add-on.
 You can also disable the connection or remove the registry settings if needed.

 To configure private registry settings: